-Is this fear influencing most of your wedding photography decisions?
+Is this fear influencing your wedding photography decisions?

 “So what’s your team size?”, she asked.
 I had been expecting that question.

-After a short pause, she said – “But how will you cover everything with a team of just two??”.
+After a short pause, she said – “But how will the two of you cover everything!??
+Won’t you need more photographers?”.
 I could feel a strong objection in her voice.

 “That’s okay, we miss pictures all the time”, I said, much to her surprise.

 This is the latest of many such conversations.
 The case she was trying to make was that being just two photographers, we might miss a lot of pictures that perhaps a larger team won’t.

 In my career so far, I’ve spoken to 500+ couples seeking a contemporary wedding photographer and the biggest insecurity I see across the board is FOMO or the Fear Of Missing Out!

 The fear of missing out is massive!!
 So massive that it dictates all your decisions on wedding photography – whom to hire? how many to hire? traditional or candid? independent photographers or a studio?